tumblr tracker

 Local Artwork on Display

-This is also a special marketplace where you’ll find local artist displaying their artwork pieces and different types of creations.
+This is also a special marketplace where you’ll find local artists displaying their original artwork pieces in all different types of media.

 Wood carvers, quilt weavers, painters, jewelry makers are just a few that make up diverse creativity that’s on display.
 If you’re lucky, you’ll get to see some of the crafters busy at work, bringing to life their next masterpiece.